mmomtchev/rlayers/README.md

 module.exports = withTranspile({experimental: {esmExternals: 'loose'}});
 ```

-It is known to work with Next.js 10 to Next.js 12.
+It is known to work with Next.js 10 to Next.js 13.
+You can check [`rlayers-npm-tests`](https://github.com/mmomtchev/rlayers-npm-tests) repository for examples for working configurations.

 ### Server-Side Rendering